srushti-714/AZ-303-Microsoft-Azure-Architect-Technologies/Instructions/Labs/Module_5_Lab.md

 1. Create an Azure Storage file share

 1. Map a drive to an Azure Storage file share from Windows

-1. Remove Azure resources deployed in the lab

 #### Task 1: Create an Azure Storage file share